jscheytt/jscheytt.github.io.hugo/content/post/story-first-makefile/index.md

 date: 2021-09-06T13:38:15+02:00
 tags:
     - automating
-    - cloudops
+    - devops
     - make
     - shell
 ---

-As a CloudOps Engineer one key skill is **automating repetitive tasks**.
+As a DevOps Engineer one key skill is **automating repetitive tasks**.
 What most people grab for intuitively is writing Shell scripts (be it Bash, zsh, fish or whichever flavor you prefer).
 And there are a lot many good reasons to do so: